maximilianschmitt/cypress-routines/README.md

 })
 ```

+`a.spec.js`, can only call routines defined in `a.routines.js` (not `b.routines.js`).

-`cy.routine()`, like other Cypress commands, is asynchronous and cannot be used with async/await.
+`cy.routine()`, like other Cypress commands, is asynchronous but cannot be used with async/await.
 Read here for [more info on async commands](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Asynchronous).

 ### Sharing routines across spec-files